 Managing conflicts of interests

-Service providers must develop procedures to prevent and manage conflicts of interests which may have detrimental consequences for customers.
-Arval considers the protection of its customers' interests as an essential priority, which is why our company has developed a policy aimed at preventing these conflicts.
+The ancillary insurance intermediary must develop procedures to prevent and manage conflicts of interests which may have detrimental consequences for customers.
+Arval considers the protection of its customers' interests as an essential priority, which is why we have developed a policy aimed at preventing these conflicts.
 This policy describes the various types of conflicts, the procedures to be followed and the measures to be taken to manage these conflicts, should they occur.

-We may levy an insurance company's return commission in exchange for our insurance intermediation services.
+We may levy an insurance company's return compensation in the form of a fee or commission in exchange for our insurance intermediation services.